 Through much of its history, the exclusively White and male Supreme Court justices acted as though a key part of their charge was to maintain a social order in which women and people of color were relegated to second class status.
 It has only been through progressive changes in the law and the evolution of social norms that the Court was forced to embrace civil rights.
 Even then, the Court appears ever ready to look for opportunities to restrict the full emancipation of women and people of color.

 From the beginning of the American republic until the 1950s, the Supreme Court acted as a strong enforcer of white supremacy.
 The Court held that people of African descent were “beings of an inferior order, and altogether unfit to associate with the white race” and that the rights of white people were not intended to apply to black people.
-(27) It overturned the civil rights conviction of white men who killed African Americans.
-(28) The justices sanctioned segregation and discrimination on the part of hotels, restaurants, theaters, and other private businesses that served the public.
-(29) The Court upheld state laws banning interracial marriage.
-(30) The Court sanctioned state-mandated train segregation, which then applied to all sorts of public facilities like public schools and swimming pools.
-(31) This animus was not restricted to African Americans: the justices endorsed local authorities as they prevented a Chinese American girl from attending her local whites-only school.
-(32) The Court allowed the federal government to detain and put Japanese Americans–most of whom were citizens–into camps, absent any individual or collective evidence that Japanese Americans posed a security threat during World War II even though they should have had the “equal protection of the laws” afforded by the Fourteenth Amendment.
+(28) It overturned the civil rights conviction of white men who killed African Americans.
+(29) The justices sanctioned segregation and discrimination on the part of hotels, restaurants, theaters, and other private businesses that served the public.
+(30) The Court upheld state laws banning interracial marriage.
+(31) The Court sanctioned state-mandated train segregation, which then applied to all sorts of public facilities like public schools and swimming pools.
+(32) This animus was not restricted to African Americans: the justices endorsed local authorities as they prevented a Chinese American girl from attending her local whites-only school.
+(33) The Court allowed the federal government to detain and put Japanese Americans–most of whom were citizens–into camps, absent any individual or collective evidence that Japanese Americans posed a security threat during World War II even though they should have had the “equal protection of the laws” afforded by the Fourteenth Amendment.
 (34)